Nuutti-N/Explain/README.md

 - However there are so many interesting programm language, as C++, Typescript, GO, JAVA, C#, And my favorite Python.

 ## Virtual Environment
+- Virtual Envrionment, what is venv, Can I guess, you dont have idea, therefore I am.
+- If you choice Python in your programm language

 ## Terminal

 ## Github

+## Database